 What can we say here?
-Clearly there are two Lycopodiums; or, a Lycopodium can vacillate between the two types; or, he can be the first type while masquerading as the second type; or, he can start out life as the first type, and mature into the second type.
-In fact, here’s what Catherine Coulter says: Some have real self-esteem.
+Clearly there are two different Lycopodiums; or, a Lycopodium can vacillate between the two types; or, he can be the first type while masquerading as the second type; or, he can start out as the first type, and mature into the second type.
+In fact, here’s what Catherine Coulter says about Lycopodium: Some have real self-esteem.
 For others, it’s a facade–over-compensation, a covering up, a fear of inadequacy with a veneer of assertiveness, even bullying.
 These youthful fears of inadequacy can resolve in adulthood, leading to an individual with self-respect and real self-esteem.

-So, as you can see, Lycopodium is a rather complex character, not so easy to size up, not so simple; but, I hope I’ve shed a tiny bit of light on it.
+So, as you can see, Lycopodium is a complex character, not so easy to size up, not so simple; but, I hope I’ve shed a tiny bit of light on it!

-See you again next time for another chilling and thrilling Hpathy Quiz!!!!!
+See you again next time for another thrilling and endearing… Hpathy Quiz!!!!!